The Impact of Coronavirus on Public Schools

 6. What about graduation for seniors in high school?

 It is up to individual schools to determine the extent to which seniors have met graduation requirements.
-The U.S. Department of Education may offer flexibility in the graduation requirements for the Class of 2020, though it is the school鈥檚 responsibility to help their students complete requirements by the end of the year as much as it is in their power to do so.
+The U.S. Department of Education may offer flexibility in the graduation requirements for the Class of 2020.
+However, it is the school鈥檚 responsibility to help their students complete requirements by the end of the year as much as it is in their power to do so.

-The outbreak of COVID-19 has impacted the entire nation and many countries around the world.
-The primary concern is maintaining the health and safety of the American public which means limiting the spread of the disease through social distancing.
-As the situation resolves, necessary steps will become clear and government and school districts will work together to ensure that normal life resumes as quickly as possible with no detriment to student education or progress.
+The outbreak of COVID-19 has impacted the entire nation and many countries worldwide.
+The primary concern is maintaining the health and safety of the American public, which means limiting the spread of the disease through social distancing.
+As the situation resolves, necessary steps will become apparent, and government and school districts will work together to ensure that everyday life resumes as quickly as possible with no detriment to student education or progress.